Cyberpunk (role-playing game): Reception

 In the September 1989 edition of Dragon (Issue 149), Jim Bambra liked the production values of the original edition, but found many typos in the various books as well as a missing encounter table.
 Bambra found the setting "does a superb job of capturing the flavor and atmosphere of a disturbingly plausible and realistic future.
 The development and presentation of the Net is stunning and can be used as a basis for countless numbers of adventures.
 No other game has succeeded in portraying computer hacking in such a vibrant and absorbing way."
 He concluded that this was not for everyone: "Gamers brought up on heroic-fantasy or shiny science-fiction games may find the gritty realism of the Cyberpunk game not to their liking...
 To decide if this is the game for you, read a few of the Cyberpunk style novels.
 If you like them, don’t waste any time — rush out and buy the Cyberpunk game.
 Welcome to life on the edge."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan commented that this game "remains the purist's choice, the RPG most successfully capturing the genre's grim atmosphere."
+He found that "Combat is chart-heavy but playable, and extremely dangerous for player characters; one well-placed shot is all that it takes to wipe out a careless Nomad."
+Swan concluded by giving the game a rating of 3 out of 4, saying, "Cyberpunk's gritty realism may not be everyone's idea of a good time; characters tends to lead short, intense lives, flashy heroics are in short supply, and cynicism abounds.
+A terrific game for pessimists."

+Stewart Wieck reviewed the 2nd edition of Cyberpunk 2020 in White Wolf #24 (Dec./Jan., 1990), rating it a 4 out of 5 and stated that "A definite improvement over the first edition, Cyberpunk 2020 revamps the first cyberpunk genre game and deserves the attention of all cyberpunk genre gamers."